Level of Study

 Compulsory Assignments and Attendance

-Regular attendance of the course exercises including presentation of own solutions.
+At least 1/3 attendance of the lectures and regular attendance at the exercises including presentation of own solutions.

 (Valid for four semesters: The semester mandatory activities have been approved and the three following semesters.)

 Forms of Assessment

-Final oral exam, 40 min, counts 80% of the grade, must be passed.
+Final oral exam, 40 min, must be passed.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.